t-gottschalk/bamazon/README.md

 * Clone repo.
 * Run command in Terminal or Gitbash 'npm install'
 * Navigate to directory
-* Run node the file bamazonCustomer.js
+* Run Node using the JavaScript file bamazonCustomer.js
 * Follow the screenshots

 Application Flow: